-Candidates are encouraged to attend this interview in person but a phone interview may be arranged.
-Interviews will last no more than 20 minutes.
-The 2018 ABAWSSF Scholarships will be presented to selected recipients on Friday, October 19, 2018, at the ABAW/ABAWSSF Annual Gala.
+The 2019 ABAWSSF Scholarships will be presented to selected recipients on Friday, October 25, 2019, at the ABAW/ABAWSSF Annual Gala.
 Attendance by scholarship recipients is highly encouraged but not mandatory.
 The act of applying for a scholarship constitutes a release by the applicant of your application materials and your consent to ABAWSSF and ABAW for any reasonable publication of information contained in such materials.

-*ABAWSSF reserves the right, in its sole discretion, to change the number of scholarships awarded, the dollar amount of each scholarship, or to not award any scholarships in 2018.
+*ABAWSSF reserves the right, in its sole discretion, to change the number of scholarships awarded, the dollar amount of each scholarship, and/or to not award any scholarships in 2019.